 make a purchase, compensated via a cash payment, gift, or something else of

 value for writing this post.
 Regardless, I only recommend products or services

 I use personally and believe will be good for my readers.
 Please read my

 First I have a poem and a coloring page with a cute little groundhog.
 Color him and cut him out.
 Glue or tape along the bottom fold to plain paper. take him outside and place him on the ground.
 Trace his shadow if there is one.
 You can also just hold it for the kiddo and let them trace the shadow with some sidewalk chalk.
 (Be sure to print this on some card stock so it will be strong enough to stand on its own.)

 Next, there is a little printable groundhog mask.
 Color and cut out mask for the kiddos to act out being the groundhog and looking for a shadow.
 Cool connecting to teaching emotions- scared or sad when he sees his shadow.
 Happy and excited if he doesn’t see his shadow.

 Here are some fun Groundhog’s Day Books.
 Check them out at your local library or grab them up on Amazon!

-Here are some awesome links of other blogs who created some Groundhog day fun for little kids.
+Here are some awesome links to other blogs that created some Groundhog day fun for little kids.